eciggaar/botmaster-watsonconversation-socketio/README.md

 * Create a Bluemix account

-    * [Sign Up](https://bluemix.net/registration) in Bluemix, or use an existing account.
-Your account must have available space for at least 1 application (256MB) and 1 service.
+    * [Sign Up](https://developer.ibm.com/sso/bmregistration) in Bluemix, or use an existing account.
+Your account must have available space for at least 1 application (256MB) and 2 services.

 The following steps are optional.